Bubblbu/markdown-cv/README.md

 - [ ] Improve PDF stylesheet for printed versions
 - [ ] Use pandoc to render the bibliographic entries
-- [ ] Improve the layouting templates to make it easier to edit content
 - [ ] Add second layout for a non-academic CV

 ## Inspo